Shopify/polaris/polaris.shopify.com/content/components/banner.md

     title: Warning banners
     description: >-
-      Use to display information that needs attention or that merchants need to take action onSeeing these banners can be stressful for merchants so be cautious about using them
+      Use to display information that needs attention or that merchants need to take action on.
+Seeing these banners can be stressful for merchants so be cautious about using them
   - fileName: banner-critical.tsx
     title: Critical banners